vecma-project/EasyVVUQ-QCGPJ/docs/quickstart.rst

 way how the campaign is executed.

-Basically, the code has to be instrumented with a few instructions required to configure EasyPJ.
+Basically, the code has to be instrumented with a few instructions required to configure EasyVVUQ-QCGPJ.
 This comes down to:

-1. Creation of the EasyPJ Executor object.
+1. Creation of the EasyVVUQ-QCGPJ Executor object.
-2. Creation of the QCG PJ Manager for the use by the Executor.
+2. Creation of the QCG-PilotJob Manager for the use by the Executor.
-3. Configuration of EasyVVUQ Tasks to be executed by the Executor (in practice to be executed by QCG PJ Manager as separate processes).
+3. Configuration of EasyVVUQ Tasks to be executed by the Executor (in practice to be executed by QCG-PilotJob Manager as separate processes).
 4. Execution of EasyVVUQ workflow consisted of the Tasks using the Executor.
 5. Finalization